Vishnu Bhagwat: Dismissal

+Later life

+He moved to Mumbai with his wife.

 Other controversies

 After Bhagwat's dismissal, All India Anna Dravida Munnetra Kazhagam leader J Jayalalitha, who had offered support to the ruling BJP-led coalition government at the centre, demanded that the former naval chief should be reinstated; Defence Minister George Fernandes should quit or be relieved of his portfolio; and a Joint Parliamentary Committee probe should be ordered.
 The government rejected her demands.
 J Jayalalitha met President K R Narayanan on 12 April 1999 and withdrew the 18-MP support to the Bharatiya Janata Party led coalition government.

 In 2003, Bhagwat reportedly questioned installation of Veer Sarvarkar's portrait in the Central Hall of Parliament of India.
-This invited the ire of the Shiv Sena, a political party of India.
+This invited the ire of the Shiv Sena, a political party of India, and they gheraoed and assaulted Bhagwat.

+Personal life

+He is married to Niloufer Bhagwat, who was a lawyer.
+He has a son and a daughter.